kwonus/AVBible/Test-Release-Zipfile-Install/README.md

 **STEP #2:**

-To run the test release of AV-Bible-2024, download and install this "zip file":<br/>
+Download this "zip file":<br/>
 https://github.com/kwonus/AVBible/raw/omega/Test-Release-Zipfile-Install/AV-Bible-2024.zip

 **STEP #3**

-Extract the contents of the "zip file" to a folder (Right-click on downloaded zip file and select <Extract All>
+Extract the contents of the "zip file" to a folder (Right-click on downloaded zip file and select \<Extract All\>

 It might default to a folder named AV-Bible-2024 in downloads; that works, or it can be save to any folder.